sathwikareddy02/IMAZE/README.md

 Violet and Red) in the order they are arranged from left to right.
 After hitting all the boxes the task will be completed.

-### Implementing Object Detection Based on Color using e-puck robot in Webots
+### Implementing Image Processing Based on Color using e-puck robot in Webots
 Here the bot targets and hits the objects in the order GREEN->BLUE->VOILET->RED and then stops by its own after the task.<br />

 <img width="653" alt="image" src="https://user-images.githubusercontent.com/85176591/152931175-0fc22ce1-90f7-40fc-80d5-7c59bcc8c61e.png"><br /><br />